douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 Why do we eat herbs so {{ unpleasant descriptive language // disgusting // ew, it’s ___ // nasty}}?

-Why do we dip not once, but {{ a number greater than 1 // 1.5 // __ is great than 1 // 4 million }} times?
+Why do we dip not once, but {{ a number greater than 1 // 99.8 // __ is great than 1 // 1.5 }} times?

-Why do we recline, and not {{ verb // swim  // he likes to __ // staple papers }} all night long?
+Why do we recline, and not {{ verb phrase // swim the English Channel // he likes to __ // staple papers }} all night long?

 [[ Stage direction: Youngest, yield control back to the grown-up who yielded unto thee. ]]